Mississauga: Arts and culture

 Mississauga has a vibrant arts community, promoted by the Mississauga Arts Council, which holds an annual awards ceremony, called the MARTYs, to celebrate the city's entertainers, artists, filmmakers, writers, and musicians.

 Mississauga's largest festivities such as Canada Day Celebration, Mississauga Rotary Ribfest, Tree Lighting Ceremony, and New Year's Eve Bash generally occur in Celebration Square.
 The Canada Day celebration was attended by 130,000 people in 2012, the Ribfest has recorded 120,000 visitors in 2012, and the inaugural New Year's Eve in 2011 has attracted 30,000 spectators.

 One of the most anticipated events in the city is Carassauga, a festival of cultures that occurs annually during mid-May.
 It is the second largest cultural festival in Canada.
 During 2013, 4014 performances took place and 300,000 people attended.
 Carassauga attempts to display the different cultures around the world by setting up pavilions for countries around Mississauga.
 Visitors get free public transportation with their ticket to tour the city and explore the different pavilions.
 Various countries showcase their culture through food stalls, dance performances and small vendors.
 The event largely takes place in the Hershey Centre.

 There are also culture-specific festivals held in Celebration Square, including Fiesta Ng Kalayaan for the Philippines, Viet Summerfest for Vietnam, Muslimfest for the city's Muslim community, Indian festival Diwali and Mosaic Festival, which is the largest South Asian multi-disciplinary arts festival in North America.

 The annual Bread and Honey Festival is held in Streetsville, a district that was once an independent rural village.
 It is held every first weekend of June at Streetsville Memorial Park to commemorate the founding of the village.
 The festival was inaugurated in 1974, in response to amalgamation with the City of Mississauga.
 Activities include the Bread and Honey Race, which raises money for charities and local hospitals.
 It also has its own annual Canada Day celebrations, which are also held at Streetsville Memorial Park.

 Port Credit, another neighbourhood that was formerly a town, holds multiple festivals throughout the year.
 During the summer, there are street performances on multiple venues scattered throughout the district during Buskerfest.
 The neighbourhood also holds a grand parade named "Paint the Town Red" during Canada Day.
 Finally, during August, it holds the Mississauga Waterfront Festival, which includes concerts as well as family activities.
 During September, the Tim Hortons Southside Shuffle is being held to celebrate the neighbourhood's Blues and Jazz Festival, which includes musical performances from local blues and jazz artists.

-The community of Malton, which contains a significant number of Sikhs, holds its annual Khalsa Day parade, marching between Sri Guru Singh Sabha (Malton Gurdwara) and Sikh Spiritual Centre (Rexdale Gurdwara Sahib) in Toronto.
+The Malton neighbourhood, which contains a significant number of Sikhs, holds its annual Khalsa Day parade, marching between the gurdwaras in Malton (Sri Guru Singh Sabha) and in the Rexdale neighbourhood in Toronto (Sikh Spiritual Centre).
 This parade is attended by 100,000 people.

 Mississauga has a significant Jewish population, with active community classes, cultural activities and holiday celebrations.